AaltoSciComp/scicomp-docs/triton/tut/intro.rst

 .. include:: /triton/ref/videos.rst

+.. admonition:: Abstract

+   * A cluster is a bunch of computers connected together by network, shared storage, and a scheduler (Slurm) that distributes waiting jobs across the available resources.

+   * Triton is the Aalto University cluster and has significant resources and local support.

+   * A cluster needs techniques to use properly - it's not like your own computer which you have full access to.

+   * Ask for help if you need it.

+   * Keep the :doc:`../ref/index` open.

 Science-IT is an Aalto infrastructure for scientific computing.
 Its roots was a collaboration between the Information and Computer Science department (now part of CS), Biomedical Engineering and Computational